Huntingfield, Suffolk: History

-Present Day
+Present day

 Nowadays Huntingfield has remained a rural parish and covers a large area that is sparsely populated.
 The area is mainly agricultural and is dotted with farmhouses and dwellings.

 The 2011 census showed the population of Huntingfield ranged from 0–93 years of age.
 The most common age within the village in 2011 was 56.
 Huntingfield is also home to young people and families.
 In 2011, 39 people under the age of 18 were shown to be living within the parish.

 The 2011 census shows Huntingfield doesn't have much cultural diversity as 108 out of its 188 population are of a Christian background.
 One person is of a Jewish religion while 79 people within the parish have non-or not stated their religion.

 The healthcare in the area of Huntingfield appears to be prominently good with 48.4% of the population having very good health compared to 2.2% of the population having bad to very bad health.

 Places of interest

 Church of St Mary

 The church of St Mary is a fine example of East Anglian late Medieval work.
-The church is a Grade 1 listed building and dates from around the 11th century.
+The church is a Grade I listed building and dates from around the 11th century.
 The church often attracts visitors due to the beautifully painted ceiling.
 The ceiling was painted by Mildred Holland, the wife of William Holland who was the rector of the parish for 44 years through the years 1848–1892.
 Holland painted the Chancel roof in the style of the 15th century and during her work, the church was closed for eight months from September 1859 to April 1860.
 Three years later, Mildred painted the nave and other furnishings of the church.
 Some of the more recent painted furnishings are as a tribute to her.